Syntactic complexity of bifix-free languages: Upper bound on the syntactic complexity of bifix-free languages

 \item[(c)] $s$ does not contain any cycles. \end{enumerate}

 \textit{External injectivity}: Since $s$ does not have any cycles, it is different from the transformations of Case~3.1, Subcase~3.2.2, Subcase~3.2.4, Case~3.3, and Subcase~3.4.1.

-Let $\e{t}$ be a transformation that fits in Subcase~3.2.1 and results in the same $s$.
+Let $\e{t}$ be a~transformation that fits in Subcase~3.2.1 and results in the same $s$.
 By Lemma~\ref{lem:orbits}, the orbits from Properties~(b) for both $t$ and $\e{t}$ must be the same, so the subsubcase for $\e{t}$ must be~(i), and necessarily $f = \e{x}\e{t}^{\e{\ell}}$.
-We have that the states $\e{p}$ and $\e{x}\e{t}^{\e{\ell}-1}$ are mapped by $s$ to $f$ and have in-degree at least 1.
-On the other hand, all states mapped to $f$ (except $f$ itself) are $p$ and $r_2,\ldots,r_u$, where states $r_i$ have in-degree 0, which yields a contradiction.
+We know that the states $\e{p}$ and $\e{x}\e{t}^{\e{\ell}-1}$ are mapped by $s$ to $f$ and have in-degree at least $1$, because $\hat{\ell} \ge 2$ and in subsubcase~(i) there exists some $\e{q_i}$ mapped by $s$ to $\e{p}$.
+On the other hand, all states mapped to $f$ (except $f$ itself) are $p$ and $r_2,\ldots,r_u$, where all the states $r_i$ have in-degree 0, which yields a~contradiction.

-To distinguish $s$ from the transformations of Subcase~3.2.3 and of Subcase~3.4.2, observe that if they focus a colliding pair to a fixed point, then this fixed point have in-degree 3, but $s$ focuses a colliding pair to the fixed point $f$ of in-degree at least 4.
+To distinguish $s$ from the transformations of Subcase~3.2.3 and of Subcase~3.4.2, observe that if they focus a~colliding pair to a~fixed point, then this fixed point have in-degree 3, but $s$ focuses a~colliding pair to the fixed point $f$ of in-degree at least 4.